FRICTION STIR WELDING: BUTT & LAP COMPARISON

 T lap joint

-Cross section of a lap FSW weld
+Cross sections of a lap FSW weld

 FSW copper welding on aluminum.